Zyaen/docs/m$/win/wsl/Dockerfile.md

 ### How to docker in WSL, without docker desktop that sucks
 install docker

-create a command to script to start it
+create a script to start it

 cat /usr/local/bin/prepare-hosts
 ```